Prometheus-X-association/dataspace-connector/docs/GETTING_STARTED.md

 The Data Space Connector runs API calls and processes on behalf of the participant when interacting with infrastructure services to manage resources and participate in data exchanges.
 The infrastructure services require authentication to be used, and in that regard, the authentication used should be based on the participant's API credentials.

-### Why do I need to specify the Catalog / Contract service used ?
+### Why do I need to specify the Catalog / Contract / Consent service used ?

 Prometheus-X's idea is to have "n" amount of Prometheus-X Catalogue services, contract services or consent services.
 Any entity wanting to have the responsibility of managing a catalogue service can take the Prometheus-X catalogue code and run an instance of it allowing for a wider array of participation in data spaces.

 The `catalogUri` that should be specified is the one where the participant has onboarded itself in order for the data space connector to communicate with the catalogue that knows the participant.

+### How to register to the Consent service

+Once you know which PTX Consent service you will use, you need to register to this service using the route `POST http://consent-uri/participants`.

+See more on the [documentation](https://prometheus-x-association.github.io/consent-manager/#/participants/post_participants).

 #### A note about federation